evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 permalink: /typical-synthesis-problem/
 ---

 As [Leslie](https://people.csail.mit.edu/lpk/) puts it, you must _define_ the problem first before _solving_ it.
-This post is about how to define and analyize a typical synthesis problem, along with a naive solution.
+This post is about how to define and analyze a typical synthesis problem, along with a naive solution.

 ## grass turtle and mushrooms
 Imagine you're building a rectangular turtle enclosure on a field of 6x6 grid.
 You want to keep the grass inside the enclosure, and keep the mushrooms outside.